Pfizer, Roche and Aspen face South African probe into cancer drug prices

 PRETORIA South Africa's competition watchdog has launched an investigation into three drug companies accused of over-charging for cancer medicines, the agency's chief said on Tuesday.

-Tembinkosi Bonakele, head of the Competition Commission, said the agency would investigate Aspen Pharmacare (APNJ.J), Africa's biggest generic drug maker, U.S. company Pfizer (PFE.N) and Swiss-based Roche Holding (ROG.S).
+Tembinkosi Bonakele, head of the Competition Commission, said the agency would investigate Aspen Pharmacare, Africa's biggest generic drug maker, U.S. company Pfizer and Swiss-based Roche Holding.

 "Here we have a suspicion.
 We think that the reason is excessive pricing by the participants in the market.
 We have to investigate and bring people to book," Bonakele told a news conference.